New France Festivals: Quebec Reinvents Its Past

 Street plays

-Historical theater companies perform scenes of colonial life in the streets.
+Historical theater companies perform scenes from colonial life in the streets.
 Merchant quarrels, military decision-making, religious rituals.
 The past comes alive before your eyes.

 Immerse yourself in history

-The unique feature of the New France Festival: visitors are invited to dress in costume.
+The great uniqueness of the New France Festival: visitors are invited to dress up.
 A unique participatory dimension that transforms the experience.

-The New France Festival is also a culinary journey.
-Period merchants offer specialties recreated from historical recipes.
+The New France Festivals are also a taste journey.
+Period merchants offer specialties reproduced from historical recipes.

 Historical

-Country bread, onion soup, apple cider, simmered stews.
+Country bread, onion soup, apple cider, stewed ragouts.
 17th-century recipes recreated by food historians.
 A discovery of the origins of Quebec cuisine.

 ✦ Market